edin-dal/scair/docs/_docs/defining_dialects.md

   derives DerivedOperationCompanion
 ```

-Regions are commonly used for:
+Regions are commonly used for control flow and loops.

-* control flow
-* lambdas
-* loops

 ### Traits

-Traits attach semantic guarantees to operations.
+[Traits] attach semantic guarantees to Operations.

 Common examples: